Department of Business

 Explores marketing as an integrating function of the firm.
 Includes the study of product, price, place, and promotions in the creation of customer value, international marketing, and the roles of corporate social responsibility and ethics in marketing decision making.
 May involve evening exams.
 Typically Offered: Fall, Spring and Summer.

 Behavioral science theories, concepts, and methods applied to the understanding and prediction of consumer behavior, including industrial buyer behavior; emphasis on structuring marketing policy to fulfill consumer requirements.
 May involve evening exams.
-Typically Offered: Fall, Spring, Summer.
+Typically Offered: Fall, Spring and Summer.
+Prereqs or

 Credit arranged

 Integrated Marketing Communications (IMC) from a marketing strategy perspective.
-Application of the IMC planning process and examination of the role of integration to create consistency of strategy using traditional promotion elements (advertising, public relations, sales promotion, reseller support, personal selling), and new media.
+Application of the IMC planning process and examination of the role of integration to create consistency of strategy using traditional promotion elements (advertising, public relations, sales promotion, reseller support, personal selling) and new media.
 May involve evening exams.
-Typically Offered: Fall, Spring, Summer.
+Typically Offered: Fall, Spring and Summer.

 Sales Management includes recruiting, selecting, training, compensating, motivating, supervising, and directing selling efforts.
 May involve evening exams.
-Typically Offered: Fall, Summer.
+Typically Offered: Fall and Summer.

 Digital marketing from a marketing strategy perspective.
 Application of digital marketing tools toward segmentation, targeting, positioning, differentiation, and the marketing mix.
 Topics may include trends in digital marketing, digital media, and applications to digital marketing.
 Typically Offered: Fall.

 Formulation of pricing strategies and tactics for new and existing products and services; survey of pricing dynamics; competitor response to pricing strategies at the firm and product level; assessment of buyer price sensitivity.
-Typically Offered: Fall, Spring, Summer.
+Typically Offered: Fall, Spring and Summer.

 Analysis of retail operations including location, market selection, capital and physical requirements, store layout, merchandise management, customer relations, channel structure, and channel member relations.
 May involve evening exams.
-Typically Offered: Fall, Summer and Spring.
+Typically Offered: Fall, Spring and Summer.

 Analysis of planning, organization, and control issues related to distribution of goods and services; topics include retail and wholesale institutions, channel member behavior patterns, and vertical marketing systems.